-Queen attends church on eve of meeting over Harry and Meghan
+Queen prepares for royal family summit over Harry and Meghan

 William is expected to travel to Sandringham from London and Harry from his home in Windsor, west of the British capital.
 Charles will fly back from the Gulf nation of Oman, where he was attending a condolence ceremony Sunday following the death of Sultan Qaboos bin Said.

-Meghan, who is in Canada with the couple’s baby son, Archie, is likely to join the meeting by phone.
+Meghan, who is in Canada with the couple’s baby son Archie, is likely to join the meeting by phone.

-Buckingham Palace said “a range of possibilities” would be discussed, but the queen was determined to resolve the situation within “days not weeks.”
-The palace said the goal was to agree on next steps at Monday’s gathering, which follows several days of talks among royal courtiers, though “any decision will take time to be implemented.”
+Buckingham Palace said “a range of possibilities” would be discussed, but the queen was determined to resolve the situation within “days, not weeks.”
+The palace said the goal was to agree on next steps at Monday’s gathering, which follows days of talks among royal courtiers and officials from the U.K. and Canada.
+Buckingham Palace stressed, however, that “any decision will take time to be implemented.”

 Among the details that need to be worked out are who will pay for the couple’s currently taxpayer-funded security, what money-making activities they can undertake and what the tax consequences would be of moving to Canada or the United States.